starfrost013/zbsp/README.md

 *   _falloff property values; intensity - distance), 1 (inverse; intensity/distance), 2 (inverse-square; intensity/dist*dist)  default: 0  Note that inverse and inverse-square falloff require very high brightness values to be visible.

 data
+**DATA IS LARGELY DEPRECATED IN ZBSP, EXCEPT FOR ANIMATION CONVERSION - THE REST OF THE FUNCTIONALITY MAY BE REMOVED IN A FUTURE VERSION OF ZBSP**

 *   Runs a script file to convert assets to Q2 data types.
 This example creates the colormap:

     $load base/pics/pal.pcx